PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 schedules between matching patch shapes.
-It does not yet implement the bounded mid-cycle SZ/SZdg circuit, multi-patch logical-gate or lattice-surgery families, decoder prior mutation, the anti-snake logical-subgraph window decoder, or adaptive syndrome-extraction templates.
+It does not yet implement the bounded mid-cycle SZ/SZdg circuit, multi-patch logical-gate or lattice-surgery families, decoder prior mutation, the anti-snake logical-subgraph window decoder, or adaptive syndrome-extraction cached slices.
 Full-circuit DEM construction remains the equivalence oracle and the conservative fallback outside supported families.